gruntjs/grunt-docs/Grunt-0.5.md

 - Invoke tasks with expanded config (send raw config as well).

 **task - [node-task](/tkellen/task)**
-- Dead simple node module.
+- Dead simple npm module.
 - Can use config-processor / file-globbing libs for runtime-configuration if needed.
 - Abstracts file reading and writing.